dmrschmidt/DSWaveformImage/README.md

 ## See it live in action

-[SoundCard](https://www.soundcard.io) lets you send real, physical postcards with audio messages.
+[SoundCard - postcards with sound](https://www.soundcard.io) lets you send real, physical postcards with audio messages.
 Right from your iOS device.

-DSWaveformImage is used to draw the waveforms of the audio messages that get printed on the postcards sent by [SoundCard](https://www.soundcard.io).
+DSWaveformImage is used to draw the waveforms of the audio messages that get printed on the postcards sent by [SoundCard - postcards with audio](https://www.soundcard.io).

 &nbsp;